databricks-industry-solutions/x12-edi-parser/README.md

 Working with various x12 EDI transactions in Spark on Databricks.

-## Thanks to contributions from our partners at [CitiusTech](https://www.citiustech.com/) 834 is now support along with additional insights from 837s.
+## Thanks to contributions from our partners at [CitiusTech](https://www.citiustech.com/) 834 is now supported along with additional insights from 837s.

 # Install